joedf/strapdown-topbar/README.md

 # strapdown-topbar
-a topbar modification for strapdown.js
+A topbar modification for strapdown.js

 ## Examples
 Example #1